chavezheras/quartz/content/public_notes/EINA/EINA conference.md

 ---

 > The final image called for human **estimation, approximation, and simple guesswork.
 It was more work than creativity**.
 Producing the image additionally required infrastructure credits from Google.
-The book cover therefore is an expression of one of the key ideas in this book: that **we need to understand algorithmic operations and AI from the perspective of work**
+The book cover therefore is an expression of one of the key ideas in this book: that **we need to understand algorithmic operations and AI from the perspective of work**.

 \- Tobias Blanke